isomerpages/govtech-corp/media/technews/_posts/2021-01-15-post-Smart Cities around the world: Amsterdam Edition.md

 lowest intensity when the motion sensors do not detect anything on their periphery.</p>
 <p>Back home, we’ve also realised the potential for lighting systems to improve
 urban planning and operations.
-Our&nbsp;<a href="https://www.tech.gov.sg/scewc2019/laap" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">smart lampposts</a>&nbsp;in
-Singapore may not adjust their intensity automatically, but they do have sensors that can detect and monitor changes to environmental conditions like humidity, rainfall, temperature and pollutants in the air!</p>
+Our&nbsp;smart lampposts&nbsp;in Singapore may not adjust their intensity automatically, but they do have sensors that can detect and monitor changes to environmental conditions like humidity, rainfall, temperature and pollutants in the air!</p>
 <p>In addition, mounted cameras have analytic capabilities to count and analyse
 crowd build-ups, as well as count, classify and monitor the speed of Personal Mobility Devices (PMDs) to enhance safety in public spaces!</p>